satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 3. Copy paste the code from 'kestra_flow.yaml'.

 4. Execute the code and see if it is able to execute successfully.
+It roughly takes about ~ 30 minutes to run end-to-end.

 ### Limitations of Project